Loading organizations...

 Unroll.Me transformed email hygiene but stalled post-2017 privacy backlash, with stagnant employee count and no recent acquisition updates signaling limited momentum.[1][4]
 Looking ahead, AI-driven inbox tools (e.g., auto-categorization in modern email clients) could eclipse it, yet renewed focus on data ethics might revive demand for trusted cleaners amid persistent subscription fatigue.
 Its influence endures in proving data-from-email viability, potentially evolving under Slice/Rakuten into privacy-compliant analytics—tying back to its origins as a simple fix for inbox chaos that exposed bigger tensions in user data economies.[2][3]

-Unroll.Me was founded by Steven Greenberg (Co-Founder).
+Unroll.Me was founded in 2011 by Steven Greenberg (Co-Founder).